KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 To find out more about form properties go to the [Form properties](/docs/platform/application-designer/forms/#form-properties) page.

-Note that at form level, addition buttons appear above **Form properties** namely:
+Note that at form level, additional buttons appear above **Form properties** namely:

 - **Edit/Pen** button ![Edit/pen button](/images/penicon.png) where clicking on this button opens the **Edit** dialog box for the chosen item, for example a form.